Another well-known keto supplement is alpha-lipoic acid (ALA), also called lipoic acid, thioctic acid, dihydrolipoic acid, and r-lipoic acid.

-When you see alpha in front of lipoic acid that means it’s made in a lab.
-If it’s made by your body it’s called lipoic acid.
+When you see alpha in front of lipoic acid it means it’s made in a lab.
+If it’s made by your body, it’s simply called lipoic acid.

-When something is made in your body it’s called endogenous.
-Due to endogenous production, ALA has not been listed as an essential nutrient, let alone given vitamin status.
+ALA is endogenous, which means that your body naturally produces it.
+Because of this, ALA has not been listed as an essential nutrient, let alone given vitamin status.

-Recent studies are showing alpha lipoic acid stands out because of its unique beneficial effects that may help the biggest health problems facing Americans – diabetes, stress-related health issues, and neurological disorders like Alzheimer’s disease.
+Recent studies show how remarkable the effects of alpha lipoic acid are, as it may help with some of the biggest health problems Americans face — diabetes, stress-related health issues, and neurological disorders like Alzheimer’s disease.

-- A 2016 animal study showed that alpha lipoic acid supplementation decreased signs and symptoms of salt induced hypertension[*].
+- A 2016 animal study showed that alpha lipoic acid supplementation decreased signs and symptoms of hypertension[*].

 5 Amazing Health Benefits of Alpha Lipoic Acid

 Alpha lipoic acid supplementation shows great promise in boosting memory, lowering blood sugar, and keeping free radical damage at bay.
 Below are a handful of its beneficial effects.